Does anyone lack wisdom? Solomon asked God for it when the Lord visited him in a dream, and the Book of James encourages us to do the same.

-There are many times when we need to draw on the wisdom of God to help us decide the next right thought or action to take.
-Discerning God’s will can be difficult, but if we have the willingness, He will fill in the blanks along the way and help us to find the right spot He has designed for us to be in.
+There are many times when we need to draw upon the wisdom of God to help us decide the next right thought or action to take.
+Discerning God’s will can be difficult, but if we have the willingness, He will fill in the blanks along the way to help us to find the right course He has designed for us.

 If we have been away from God, wisdom is turning back to Him in humble repentance.
 Jesus told the parable of the Prodigal Son in Luke 15.
 After asking for an early distribution of his father’s inheritance, this son spent it all on wild, immoral living.
-Penniless and on the brink of starvation, he found himself working to feed pigs – not the type of work that a young Jewish man in his day would seek to do.
+Penniless and on the brink of starvation, he found himself working to feed pigs just to stay alive.
+Tending to ceremonially unclean animals was not the type of work that a young Jewish man of his day would otherwise seek to be doing.

-Jesus went on to tell us about the son’s wise inspiration:
+Jesus went on to tell us about the son’s wise moment of divine inspiration:

-The young man decided to return to his father, expecting to be sent to work as a hired servant.
-But the father was waiting for him and was overjoyed at his return.
-He brought out the fatted calf for a celebratory feast of delight.
+The young man decided to humbly return home to his father, expecting to be sent to work for him as a hired servant.
+But the father, who had been anxiously waiting for him, was overjoyed at his son’s return.
+He brought out the family’s fatted calf for a celebratory feast of joy and thanksgiving.

-Wisdom tells us that this is the way our heavenly Father feels about us.
-If we are lost, He longs for our return.
+Wisdom tells us that this is the way our heavenly Father feels about us if we have strayed.
+If we are lost, He is longing for our safe return to Him.

-Whenever we are perplexed or full of anxiety or fear, the Serenity Prayer is a lovely tool we can use to surrender our worries to the loving protection and care of God.
-We can say this prayer in any time of crisis or uncertainty, asking for our heavenly Father’s support and guidance as we seek to follow His will in all situations, easy or hard.
-He will bring peace to us as we lean on Him.
+Whenever perplexed or full of anxiety or fear, the Serenity Prayer is a lovely tool we can use to surrender our worries to the protection and care of a loving God.
+We can say this prayer in any time of crisis or uncertainty, asking our heavenly Father for support and guidance as we seek to follow His will in all situations, whether it be easy or hard.
+He will bring us peace as we learn to lean upon Him.